 Beyond its primary purpose of ensuring you are purchasing the right amount of product at the right time, inventory forecasting helps other aspects of your business.
 From your financials to marketing planning, it’s important to have an inventory forecast so that everyone’s fingers are on the pulse on what’s selling and what’s not.

 How do you forecast inventory?

 While we recommend using an inventory software tool, inventory forecasting can also be accomplished with a spreadsheet.
 Depending on your method, the objective is to define how much product to order and when to order across the span of a year.

 - Lead time – How long a product takes to arrive once you order it.

 - Safety stock – How much stock you need on-hand as a buffer.
 This is commonly reached by multiplying daily sales by maximum lead time (in days) minus average daily sales multiplied by average lead time.

 - Reorder Point (ROP) – How much stock to purchase, commonly reached by multiplying daily average sales by lead time and adding safety stock.

 Using software allows you to utilize sophisticated modeling based on seasonality, existing inventory, sales projections, and financial information such as revenue and profit figures.
 This is a great way to get a leg up on the competition.

 It’s common for small eCommerce businesses to start on spreadsheets because it’s easier and less overhead.
-However, as an ecommerce business grows, the need for inventory software management becomes more clear.
+However, as an eCommerce business grows, the need for inventory software management becomes more clear.
 Not sure where to start?
-As Red Stag suggests in previously mentioned blog post, check out the options available on your platform or consider ecommerce favorites such as EasyStock and FutureMargin.
+As Red Stag suggests in a previously mentioned blog post, check out the options available on your platform or consider eCommerce favorites such as EasyStock and FutureMargin.